Date last modified: 9/24/2020

 We are currently planning to return to campus for fall classes.
 Below are the preparations we have in place.

 Health Services: Over the past few months, we have met extensively with our partner healthcare provider, Nevada Regional Medical Center (NRMC), to ensure we are informed and have extensive services for our students.
 A medical provider from NRMC will be available in Health Services 11 a.m.-Noon on Monday, Tuesday, Wednesday, and Friday and 8:15-9:15 a.m. on Thursday.
 Health Services staff will continue to monitor the Center for Disease Control (CDC) guidelines and talk with local and state health authorities for any adjustments or changes we need to make.

 Testing: When students, faculty, and staff return to campus it will be important to identify and mitigate any spread of COVID-19.
-At this point in time, the College is working with testing providers to implement a testing program for the entire campus community to be administered at arrival on campus and ongoing testing throughout the semester.
-Additional details of this testing program will be shared later in the summer.
+At this point in time, the College is working with testing providers to implement a testing program for students to be administered at arrival on campus and ongoing testing throughout the semester.

 Online Classes: If a student has health or safety concerns related to returning to campus this fall, a selection of online classes will be offered.
 Many of the courses will include a synchronous component along with students engaged in face-to-face instruction.
 In order to enhance our online teaching, faculty members have been participating in additional training for online instruction.
 Students will need to reach out to the Academic Affairs office to apply for this option.
 Contact them at email@example.com or 417-667-6333 ext.
 2128.